This content has moved to https://go.treasuredata.com/docs

 This system is much more flexible, and schema changes no longer take days of work.

-When a table is created, it has two fields:
+When a table is created in a TD database, it has two fields:

 - time: The time that each entry was generated, in int64 UNIX time